nemec/clipr/README.md

 By default, the parser can automatically create an instance of each verb type as long as it has a parameterless default constructor.
-For more complex verb types, the `CliParser` constructor accepts an implementation of the `clipr.IOC.IObjectFactory` interface and will delegate to that interface when it needs to create a verb.
+For more complex verb types, the `ParserSettings<T>.VerbFactory` property can be set to an implementation of the `clipr.IOC.IObjectFactory` interface and will delegate to that interface when it needs to create a verb.
 Your choice of IOC Container can also be hooked into this Interface with an adapter.
 Also provided is a `clipr.IOC.SimpleObjectFactory` implementation that allows you to define a factory for each verb type in a collection initializer.
 The type in the initializer is optional and, if missing, will be inferred from the factory's return type.

 ```csharp
 var factory = new SimpleObjectFactory